Statistikk innhold

 Exports of fish caught by Norwegian vessels outside the Norwegian customs border

-Since July 2010, the figures have been obtained from the Directorate of Fisheries (FDIR).
-Prior to that, the information was gathered through TVINN.
+In the period July 2010 - December 2023, the figures have been obtained from the Directorate of Fisheries (FDIR).
+Prior to and after that, the information was gathered through TVINN.

 Data editing